3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ![DOM Tree](images/dom_tree.gif)

 - The DOM is a **tree-like structure** or data structure, similar to an outline, that consists of parent and child nodes that represent each element on our site.
-- The DOM has properties(a value that you can get or set), methods(an action that you can do) and events(when a user interacts with the page- by clicking on a button or mousing over an element).
+- The DOM has properties (a value that you can get or set), methods (an action that you can do) and events (what happens when a user interacts with the page- by clicking on a button or mousing over an element).
 - The DOM defines each HTML **element** is an object.
 These objects may be accessed and modified, using properties and methods, in order to change them.

 - In the console, type `document.` and check out the available methods.